grouparoo/next-plugins-example/README.md

 1. We dynamically import the file, so it will be slow to load
 2. We use a wild-card page in the main project, `[page].tsx` to then load in the component dynamically via the `query`

+Notes:

+- The plugin needs `react` and `react-dom` in its own dependencies.